-This course is designed to provide skills in understanding the Who Should Attend differences between normal and precision measurements This course is designed to benefit maintenance technicians, and to learn to use various types of precision measuring systems technicians, engineers, supervisors in maintenance devices.
-The class will cover a variety of measuring devices or any staff involved with the support of mechanical systems. ranging from steel rules and scales to vernier calipers, outside English micrometers, inside micrometers, depth Course Content micrometers, dial indicators etc. The class will consist of Fundamentals of measurement lecture as well as hands on with various types of precision Definition and use of US fractional scales measuring devices.
-U.S as well the Metric system will be Vernier calipers and scales discussed and compared.
+This course is designed to provide skills in understanding the differences between normal and precision measurements and to learn to use various types of precision measuring devices.
+The class will cover a variety of measuring devices ranging from steel rules and scales to vernier calipers, outside English micrometers, inside micrometers, depth micrometers, dial indicators etc. The class will consist of lecture as well as hands on with various types of precision measuring devices.
+U.S as well the Metric system will be discussed and compared.